Boosting Your Immune System: 6 Things You Need to Be Eating

 Do you want glowing skin, boundless energy, and a nearly super-human resistance to germs and viruses?

 It’s time to step up your nutritional game.
 With flu season bearing down on us, we’re hearing a lot in the media about how we should be rolling up our sleeves for a toxic flu shot.
 Instead, perhaps we should be focused on immunity-boosting foods that will help our bodies to fight off the bugs that come knocking.
-Last week, we discussed what NOT to eat, but it’s a lot more fun to think about the delicious bounty we should be consuming.
+Previously, we discussed what NOT to eat, but it’s a lot more fun to think about the delicious bounty we should be consuming.

 Let food be thy medicine and medicine be thy food.